jakebailey/talk-ts-congress-2023/slides.md

   - Probably works for executables (`tsc`, `tsserver`, ...)?
   - Maybe an ESM API "for free"?
 - Getting rid of `_namespaces`, somehow?
+  - These also fix problems with cycles in our codebase, of which there are many
 - Untangling things so we can be tree shaken?
 - Minification?
 Other optimizers?
   - Downstream patchers make this challenging 😢